nickayson/nickayson/README.md

 -python(now)
 -css(now)

 - on that leetcode grind lets go!!!
+- Also balancing school and personal projects

 - Currently in my 3rd year of Computer Science at Cal State Fullerton and have a 3.559 GPA
 - Estimated to Graduate in May 2023